Critical reading techniques

 Most OU modules provide you with all study materials.
 However, if your studies require you to look for some supporting material yourself (e.g. case studies) make sure you choose appropriately.
 You will need to develop the skill of finding and evaluating sources of information.

 The OU Library gives you access to over 5000 electronic journal titles, databases of journal abstracts, newspapers, etexts and other library catalogues.
 It also offers resources that can help you identify and evaluate material.
-Visit the OU Library website , which includes the interactive SAFARI (skills in accessing, finding and reviewing information).
+Visit the OU Library website which includes the interactive Being Digital, a collection of short, easy to follow activities covering the skills needed to be effective online, whether it’s searching efficiently, critically evaluating information, communicating and sharing online, or selecting the right online tool for your needs.

 Evaluating the material using PROMPT